Canon R vs Nikon 1 V1

 It is notable that the Canon R has a hotshoe, while the V1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The Canon R is a recent model that features in the current product line-up of Canon.
-In contrast, the V1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the V1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the V1 was succeeded by the Nikon 1 V2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the Canon R and V1 can be found, respectively, in the Canon R Manual (free pdf) or the online Nikon 1 V1 Manual.

 So how do things add up?
 Is the Canon R better than the Nikon 1 V1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.